Partnership for Peace Consortium Secretariat

 PfPC Secretariat Leadership and Mission

-The PfPC Secretariat, overseen by a U.S. Executive Director and a German Deputy Executive Director, directs a multinational team comprising six international program managers and operations specialists.
-Collectively, they manage the allocation of organizational and financial support to eight multinational working and study groups, ensuring their efficient operation.
+The PfPC Secretariat, overseen by a U.S. Executive Director and a German Deputy Executive Director, includes a multinational team comprising international program managers and operations specialists.
+Collectively, they manage the allocation of organizational and financial support to the PfPC’s multinational working groups and contributions to the Defense Education Enhancement Program (DEEP).

-The Partnership for Peace (PfP) Consortium is a multinational network of defense academies and security studies institutes united by the core principles of the Partnership for Peace program.
-Its mission is to promote defense education and facilitate multinational solutions to security challenges in the Euro-Atlantic community.
+The PfPC is a multinational network of defense academies and security studies institutes united by the core principles of the Partnership for Peace program.
+The PfPC’s mission is to promote defense education and facilitate multinational solutions to security challenges in the Euro-Atlantic community.

 Key Role of George C. Marshall European Center for Security Studies